Selling digital products can be challenging, but not if you’ve got the right digital product sales funnel!

-If it’s higher ticket, you’ll need a webinar.
-If it’s lower ticket, you can get away with a sales video.
+If it’s a higher ticket, you’ll need a webinar.
+If it’s the lower ticket, you can get away with a sales video.
 In both cases, you’re going to want to have a lead magnet set up to get people converted into your email list so you can market to them in the future.

 Here’s an example layout of our Webinar Sales Funnel:

 And here’s the layout of our Video Sales Letter Funnel:

 Each funnel starts with a landing page giving away a free ‘something’ like a report or ebook.